Provenance:

 Bhairava is a fearsome form of the Hindu deity Shiva, a manifestation representing the destructive and terrifying aspects of Shiva's power.

 He is sometimes depicted as an ascetic adorned with a garland of skulls and accompanied by a dog, symbolizing his power over the material world and death.
-The name "Bhairava" itself means "frightful" or "terrible," and he is also known as Kāla Bhairava, representing the terrifying aspect of time and destruction.
+The name "Bhairava" itself means "frightful" or "terrible," and he is also known as Kala Bhairava, representing the terrifying aspect of time and destruction.

+The divinity is flanked by two lively male attendants.
 The sides of the stele are richly carved with lion-griffins trampling elephants and scrolling foliage, the arched top is decorated with a kirttimukha mask flanked by two flying garland-bearing apsaras.